 Dried beans are a frugal choice for cooking since they're inexpensive and easy to store.
 Use them in place of canned beans, and you won't even have any cans to recycle or throw away.
 They even take up far less space than canned beans.

 But, while canned beans are easy to cook—you just throw them in a pot and heat until they're warmed—it can be a challenge to know how long to cook dried beans.
-If you're not sure how long to cook your dried beans, read on.
-The U.S. Dried Bean Council has very specific recommendations for cooking dried beans.
+The U.S. Dried Bean Council has very specific recommendations.
 The following list is sectioned according to the type of bean, flavor, texture, and taste, and includes suggestions for cooking and pairing the beans with other foods and dishes.

 The creamiest of beans, the baby lima works well in soups, stews, and casseroles, or simply cook these beans by themselves flavoring them with herbs and spices of your choice.